 Look for and ask questions about what is a good way to record your income and expenses.
 Think about what you want out of them when they are done - I know the taxman will want to know what you have done - but don't you too?

 Make sure that you will be able to use it, even if you don't want to use it.
-Our favourites are Quickbooks Online or Xero both work with Dext, this enables us to analyse the numbers not just enter them.
+Our favourites are Quickbooks Online or Xero both work with Apron Capture, this enables us to analyse the numbers not just enter them.

 2 - Choose a software that you like and will be able to use